Earth Day – April 22

 Earth Day Today

-The theme for Earth Day 2019 is “Protect Our Species”.
+The theme for Earth Day 2020 is “climate action”.

 As the millennium approached, Earth Day Network has agreed to spearhead another campaign, this time focused on global warming and a push for clean energy.